 Eastern Washington, USA

-For the fourth year, PeerSpirit is delighted to offer this wilderness
+For the sixth year, PeerSpirit is delighted to offer this wilderness

 quest for both men and women.
 If you are seeking to mark a transition in your life, to reconnect with your inner wisdom, or to clarify a life situation, we invite you to join us in the beautiful forested lands of the eastern Cascade Mountains.
 Using Skalitude's off-the-grid retreat center as a base camp, the group will prepare for a 48-hour solo by learning the traditional quest practices of wilderness solitude, fasting, council, and ceremony.

 Participants will provide their own equipment (list provided) for the solo time.
 All food will be provided.
 No prior camping experience is required.
 Hiking and other movement at this 3,000 ft. elevation will not be strenuous.